 46. And these shall go away into everlasting punishment: but the righteous into life eternal.

-Those who actively participate in helping the brethren who fight for the kingdom are those who themselves will enter the kingdom.
-To help kingdom warriors means to help Jesus but helping those outside the will of God, with the things meant for his children, fights against the kingdom and God.
+Those who actively participate in helping the brothers who fight for the kingdom are those who themselves will enter the kingdom.
+To help kingdom warriors means to help God but helping those outside the will of God, with the things meant for his children, fights against the kingdom and God.

 14. What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?James 2:14-18 (KJV)